 Our larger rooms will have a podium and a microphone on a stand.
 You will need to bring your own laptop for your session.

-Time your talk for 40 minutes, with 10 minutes for questions.
-This leaves time for 10 minutes between sessions, and time for the next presenter to get set up.
+Time your talk for 45 minutes, with up to 15 minutes for questions.
+There'll be 15 minutes between sessions for you to walk to the next room/building, and time for the next presenter to get set up.
 If you're still talking after 50 minutes, you need to wrap-up so the next presenter can get ready.

-There is a HDMI or VGA connection for your laptop.
+There either is a HDMI or VGA connection (or both, depending on the room) for your laptop.
 Please set your video output resolution to 1024 × 768 @ 60Hz.
 Other resolutions may work, but the screencast software and the projector will have to scale your image and it and will look bad (i.e., in the recorded screencast).

 If you're going to present with a MAC laptop, be sure to either bring or coordinate access for a HDMI or VGA adapter.
 Apple has many adapter styles, be sure you find one for your laptop model.

 Feel free to download and use our DrupalCamp presentation template kit, with templates for Apple Keynote and Microsoft Powerpoint (and fallback PNG files for other methods).

 There is Visitor WiFi available in all our rooms, but port restrictions apply.
 If you need more open access, don't register for visitor WiFi, instead see John Romine or another DrupalCamp staff for how to get connected.